Are you wondering how to become a property developer? How to get development ready?

 It’s Worth It

-The good news is, if you are going to go down a rabbit hole, I can tell you from experience that residential property development, such as side by side dual occupancy and townhouse projects, is a great rabbit hole to go down.
+The good news is, if you are going to go down a rabbit hole, I can tell you from experience that multi-unit residential property development, such as side by side dual occupancy and townhouse projects, is a great rabbit hole to go down.